 Why You Feel Rejection So Intensely

-Rejection sensitivie dysphoria is part of ADHD.
+Rejection sensitive dysphoria is part of ADHD.
 It’s neurologic and genetic, and it can be debilitating.

 Have you always been more sensitive than others to rejection, teasing, criticism, or your own perception that you have failed or fallen short?
-Nearly everyone with ADHD answers with an emphatic, “Yes.”
+Nearly everyone with attention deficit disorder (ADHD or ADD) answers with an emphatic, “Yes.”

 ADHD affects the way you experience emotions.
 That extreme emotional sensitivity and pain is called rejection sensitive dysphoria.